bbzbb/PowerShell_Graph/README.md

 # PowerShell Graph API
-Me interacting with different sections of Azure and it's APIs
+Me interacting with different sections of Azure and it's Graph API

 1. Sign in to the [Azure portal](https://portal.azure.com/)
 2. Navigate to Microsoft Entra ID > App registrations > New registration.